liquid-rocketry-illinois/RCP-Host/RCP.md

 These packets are used to communicate state information from the target to the host.
 Data logging packets begin with a header byte and a class byte like control packets, but class byte values indicate different functions than class bytes in a control packet.
+The class bytes indicate a device class, but the MSB is always set to zero, as a data packet cannot be a write request.
 The class byte represents these data options:

-- 0x00: Test state information
+- 0x00: Test state
-- 0x01: Solenoid state information
+- 0x01: Solenoid state
-- 0x02: Stepper motor information
+- 0x02: Stepper motor
-- 0x43: Pressure transducer data
+- 0x7F: Serial data
-- 0x80: GPS data
+- 0x7E: GPS
-- 0x81: Magnetometer data
+- 0x7D: Ambient Pressure
-- 0x82: Pressure data
+- 0x7C: Ambient Temperature
-- 0x83: Temperature data
+- 0x7B: Acceleration
-- 0x84: Accelerometer data
+- 0x7A: Gyroscope
-- 0x85: Gyroscope data
+- 0x79: Magnetometer
-- 0xFF: Raw Serial Data
+- 0x78: Pressure Transducer

-Classes with a most significant bit of zero indicate the sensor reading is for the target as a whole, for example a general temperature reading, or acceleration reading (this is not an explicit requirement, more of a suggestion for organization).
-If a target has multiple sensors for a specific type of data, it is the target responsibility to determine which is the best data to send to the host.
+If a target has multiple sensors for a specific type of data, it is the target's responsibility to determine which is the best data to send to the host.

 Data packets include a 4 byte time stamp immediately following the class byte.
 This timestamp indicates the milliseconds